mit-satori/getting-started/portal-howto/customization.rst

 ========================

 These instructions assume you are slightly familiar with conda ( https://docs.conda.io/en/latest/index.html ), that you are starting a brand new conda environment for this kernel.
-The steps involve a series of terminal commands.
+The steps involve a series of terminal commands and assume you are familiar with working at the terminal command line ( if you are not you can ask someone for help and can also find tutorials on line https://ryanstutorials.net/linuxtutorial/ ).
 There is a terminal available in the OOD portal, under the **Clusters** pull-down.

 .. image:: clusters-pull-down.png